jnferner/blog/source/_drafts/theories-of-consciousness.md

 The brain is constantly bombarded by external and internal input.
 With this gigantic flow of data, it is impossible to treat them all the same way; the brain has to prioritize.
 It does this by [upregulating some signals and downregulating others](https://pubmed.ncbi.nlm.nih.gov/18694779/).
 Attention Schema Theory defines *attention* as this upregulated data.
 It then postulates that there probably exists a control mechanism in the brain that shifts attention as needed.
 Since it is assumed that the brain creates models of physical and abstract objects in the world, it would make sense to create such a model of its own attention.
 This model, called the *attention schema*, is fed to and manipulated by the controlling agent.
 The model is not perfect, but it is a good and fast enough approximation to be useful in guiding attention.
 The attention schema resides within the [Global Workspace](#Global-Workspace-Theory) we've discussed before.
 Thus, the contents of the attention schema are at the same time the contents of consciousness.
 The feeling of this *being me* comes from the imperfections in the simplified model of attention.
 Just as we have an imperfect model of our body, we have an imperfect model of our attention, of our experience available to all our brain regions.
 Thus, if anything came to ask whatever part of our brain if it had an experience, it would state "yes, I have data right here saying that I have an experience!".
 This is the illusion of consciousness.

+### The Social Brain

 Since our ancestors evolved in social contexts, it would make sense to be able to have models of other organism's attention.
 We have already evolved a way to model our own attention, namely the attention schema, so we can use the same trick to create attention schemata of others.
 When these models gather our attention, they are moved to the global workspace, where they also become part of our consciousness.

+This means that we evolve empathy from consciousness.
+While some social theories of consciousness assert that consciousness is nothing but theory of mind turned inwards (accidentally implying autistic people are less conscious than neurotypical people), Attention Schema Theory says the opposite.
+Theory of mind is formed by applying the assumption that we are conscious to others.
+A very interesting and delightfully contrarian concequence of this view is the conclusion that it might be very important to make sure our AI is conscious as soon as possible, so that it can act with compassion instead of seeing people as mere objects [(Graziano 2017)](https://www.frontiersin.org/articles/10.3389/frobt.2017.00060/full).

 ### Strange Loops all the Way Down

-Since in the view of Attention Schema Theory consciousness is nothing but an attention schema running on global workspace, we land at the same conclusion as we did with [Strange Loops](#Beyond-the-own-Body).
+Since in the view of Attention Schema Theory consciousness is nothing but an attention schema running on global workspace, we land at the some of the same unintuitive conclusions as we did with [Strange Loops](#Beyond-the-own-Body).
 Our low fidelity models of other people are also conscious.
-Another similarity of the two theories is the necessicity of attention, thus attention schemata and thus consciousness in brains:
+Another similarity is the necessicity of attention, thus attention schemata and thus consciousness in brains [(Graziano 2015)](https://www.frontiersin.org/articles/10.3389/fpsyg.2015.00500/full).
-"Indeed, it is tempting to conclude that attention is a universal feature of brain function, acting within and between any dimensions in which the brain can process information." [(Graziano 2015)](https://www.frontiersin.org/articles/10.3389/fpsyg.2015.00500/full)

-The parallels should be no surprise.
+These parallels should be no surprise.
 Attention Schema Theory is basically a more rigorous combination of strange loops and global workspace theory.
 We just use a strange loop between the actively changing attention and the descriptive attention schema instead of the strange loop of "I".
 Our model of attention contains our attention, which contains our model of attention, etc. The following quote uses the term "awareness" instead of "consciousness", but it puts it quite nicely[^9]:

 "Attention is an active process, a data-handling style that boosts this or that chunk of information in the brain.
 In contrast, awareness is a description, a chunk of information, a reflection of the ongoing state of attention.
 Yet because of the strange loop between awareness and attention, the functions of the two are blurred together.
 Awareness becomes just as much of an active controller as attention.
 Awareness helps direct signals in the brain, enhancing some, suppressing others, guiding choices and actions."
 (Consciousness and the Social Brain, Graziano 2013)